Name of breed: English Thoroughbred

 The next few centuries saw the breed spread all over the world as they were imported to North America, Australia, Europe, Japan and South America.

 Distinguishing features: The Thoroughbred is often referred to as a ‘hot-blooded’ breed as they are spirited and bold but are also known for their agility and speed.
 With strong yet long legs and a deep chest cavity, the breed can run for miles and miles.
-The thoroughbred has been bred into the well-oiled and racing machines that they are today.
+Thoroughbreds have been bred into the well-oiled racing machines that they are today.

 Modern Day Thoroughbred: Known mostly for its racing ability, the breed can also be seen in other elite sports including eventing and showjumping.
 The Thoroughbred can also be used for pleasure riding.
-They are an extremely versatile breed.
+It is an extremely versatile breed.